top of page

 EXE Hijacking happens when a malicious executable placed in a directory is loaded by a process instead of the legitimate executable.
 This enables the malicious executable to load with the same privilege as the caller process, thus leading to privilege escalation.

-Testing for Exe Hijacking
+Testing for EXE Hijacking

 As an administrator, start the Process Monitor tool and apply the below filters to monitor a Windows process.

-Result is Name Not Found
+Result is Name Not Found Path ends with exe Operation is Create File

 thick client application security testing